Rustmilian/Oxidation-Linux/_pages/about.md

 ---
 permalink: /about/
-title: "About"
 author_profile: false
+title: "About :"
 ---

-An experimental project with the goal of replacing as much of the system with rust alternitives.
+An experimental project with the goal of replacing as much of the system as possible with rust alternitives.

 Desktops to Support :
 - Gnome
 - KDE Plasma